inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 #### ACTIONS VS TRANSFORMATIONS
 `Transformations` are Lazy, meaning they are not executed right away.
 Instead they are executed when the next action is called.  <br>
 - selecting columns
 - filtering
 - joins
 - groupby
 - any kind of transofrmation
-    - note: it is recommended to use SQL for joins and groupbys because it is more expressive for complicated conditionality use python - easier to test.
+- note: it is recommended to use SQL for joins and groupbys because it is more expressive for complicated conditionality use python - easier to test. <br>
 `Actions` are eager, meaning they are executed right away. <br>
 - show()
 - take()
 - hea()
 - write()

 #### PySPARK FUNCTIONS
 Pyspark comes with a multitude of build in fucntions